 6. Then, add soft tofu and green onion.
 Slightly mix them well.

-Enjoy this traditional Japanese the best homemade miso soup recipe!
+Enjoy this traditional Japanese homemade miso soup recipe!
 Also, check out these Korean glass noodles, wonton soup, mapo tofu, black sesame soup, red bean mochi and tofu pudding recipes.

 YOU MAY ALSO LIKE THESE RECIPES: